-Many of the highlighted new features in Maple 2019, as in previous releases, appear heavily correlated with earlier features of Mathematica.
+Many of the highlighted new features in Maple 2021, as in previous releases, appear heavily correlated with earlier features of Mathematica.
 Furthermore, the Maple feature is often only a shallow implementation of the Mathematica functionality.

 Only a small fraction of Mathematica's advances make it into Maple at all.
-Major feature areas of Mathematica that Maple has yet to significantly cover in a serious way include machine learning, image processing, audio computation, mesh geometry, report generation, cloud computation, hardware connectivity, natural language processing and semantic interpretation, real-world data sources and much more.
+Major feature areas of Mathematica that Maple has yet to significantly cover in a serious way include machine learning, video and image processing, audio computation, mesh geometry, finite element analysis, report generation, cloud computation, hardware connectivity, natural language processing and semantic interpretation, spatial statistics, quadratic optimization, real-world data sources and much more.

-For those capabilities that Maple has implemented in the last seven Maple releases, the median time lag between features being introduced in Mathematica and basic implementation in Maple has been around eight years.
+For those capabilities that Maple has implemented in the last nine Maple releases, the median time lag between features being introduced in Mathematica and basic implementation in Maple has been around nine years.